kevin1024/kevin1024.github.com/source/_posts/2013-07-18-10-things-i-learned-deploying-graphite.markdown

  * Graphite and Carbon expect their config files to end up in /etc/
  * You have to run `manage.py syncdb` after configuring the database in /etc/.
 This database is just used for a few things on the front-end, not actual graph data, so you don't have to worry too much about using a real database.
 I just used sqlite.
  * Apache will be configured to serve Graphite on port 80
- * You also need memcached running for some reason

 You will probably also want to add some HTTP basic auth so creepers don't start creeping your graphs.
 The puppet module will do that for you.